softprops/shiplift/README.md

 ## usage

-Some small example programs can be found [here](https://github.com/softprops/shiplift/tree/master/examples).
+Some small example programs can be found in this repository's [examples directory](https://github.com/softprops/shiplift/tree/master/examples).

 ### communicating with hosts

-To use shiplift you must first have a running docker daemon readily accessible.
-Typically this daemon is reachable via url identified by an env named `DOCKER_HOST`.
+To use shiplift, you must first have a active docker daemon readily accessible.
+Typically, this daemon processs is resolvable via a url defined by an env var named `DOCKER_HOST`.
 If you are using osx, [docker-machine](https://docs.docker.com/machine/) typically will have already set up every thing you need to get started when you run `docker-machine env {envid}`.

 ```rust